0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 # Port Scan

-Like every hack the box machine I started with a nmap utilizing the nmap scripting engine to run default scripts and enumerate service versions.
+Like every Hack The Box machine I started with a nmap utilizing the nmap scripting engine to run default scripts and enumerate service versions.
 There is only one open port on this machine, port 80 serving a HttpFileServer.
 HttpFileServer (HFS) is a free file server that runs over HTTP.

 `nmap -p- -sVC -oN scriptScan.nmap 10.10.10.8`